Mati365/hetzner-minio-backup-server/README.md

 # hetzner-minio-backup-server

-Rock solid all-in-one centralised backup server hosted at Hetzner using Ansible as IaC with tools such as MinIO, NGINX, Podman Quadlet.
+Example of a rock-solid centralised backup server hosted on Fedora CoreOS in the Hetzner Cloud.
+Uses tools such as MinIO, NGINX, Podman Quadlet and Letsencrypt.

 ## Infra environment variables